colin-nolan/video-frame-fuse/README.md

 ## Dependencies
-FUSE must be installed to build or run programs that use fuse-rs.
+FUSE must be installed to build and run this software.
+This is a dependency of fuse-rs: https://github.com/zargony/fuse-rs/blob/master/README.md#dependencies

-See more:
-https://github.com/zargony/fuse-rs/blob/master/README.md#dependencies

 ### Linux (Debian)